 NHL Stars Aren’t Making the Money They Deserve

-Are players getting their moneys worth?
+Are players getting the salaries they deserve?
 Jonathan Toews and Patrick Kane currently lead the NHL in the largest salary, which happens to be $10.5 million.
-In the MLB, NBA, and NFL, there are 301 total players making over that amount.
+In the MLB, NBA, and NFL, there are a combined total of 301 players making over that amount.

-A lot of this reasoning has to do with how much money the NHL brings in terms of revenue, which is less than all of the aforementioned leagues.
+A lot of this reasoning has to do with how much money the NHL brings in terms of revenue, which is less than most of the other professional leagues.
 While they don’t bring in nearly as much revenue, this is still a $3.7 billion industry.
 The stars of the NHL deserve more than what they are being given, as the NHL is one of the most talked about sports in some parts of the world.

 Want sports updates on the run?
 The 5KSports Facebook page is the place to keep updated on sports news, as well as raise awareness for autism: https://m.facebook.com/profile.php?id=1445553462354409&tsid=0.5401250420130691&source=typeahead